-Osteopathy is a form of complimentary therapy.
+Osteopathy is a form of complimentary therapy, with all Osteopaths in the UK being regulated by the General Osteopathic Council (GOsC).
 It is suitable for anyone from babies to the elderly.
 Osteopaths work mainly with the neuromuscular skeletal system focusing on joints, muscles, tendons and ligaments.
 It is a drug-free non-invasive treatment that is concerned with total body health.

 Osteopathy was founded in the late 1800’s by physican and surgeon Andrew Taylor Still.
 His vision was to help get people to full health minimising medicine and surgery with varying success.
 One of Dr Still’s first enrolments of students included J Martin Littlewood who then went on to help fund the British School of Osteopathy in London which helped lay the foundations for osteopathy in Europe.